 Hope after suicide.
 Welcome to a place of healing & remembrance.
 If you have lost a loved one to suicide, you are not alone.

 American Foundation for Suicide Prevention: I’ve Lost Someone

 Gives those who have lost someone to suicide the opportunity to talk with our experienced volunteers.
 The volunteers are themselves survivors of suicide loss and offer understanding and guidance in the weeks and months following a suicide death.

-Survivors of Suicide Loss Peer-to-Peer Support Group
+Survivor of Suicide Loss In-Person Community Grief Support Group

 Find a Support Group

 Children and Teens: Understanding Suicide Loss

 Postvention: A Guide for Response to Suicide in the Workplace